Skip to contents

 The aggregation step produces protein-level intensities while keeping count metadata in the LFQData object.
 The DEqMS facade uses lfq_protein$config$nr_children directly, so no extra count table has to be passed around.

-contrasts <- c("A_vs_Ctrl" = "group_A - group_Ctrl")
+"A_vs_Ctrl" = "group_A - group_Ctrl",

-Protein-level facades
+Protein-input facades

-The following facades require aggregated input, which in practice means lfqdata$subject_Id() must match lfqdata$config$hierarchy_keys().
+The following facades require aggregated input, which in practice means lfqdata$subject_Id() must match lfqdata$config$hierarchy_keys(). firth is included here on purpose because it can be fitted directly on aggregated protein input.

 fa_lm <- build_contrast_analysis(